The Best Screenwriters Ever!by dziwnytenswiat | created - 10 Apr 2018 | updated - 5 days ago | Public

 Actor | The Guns of Navarone

 Bryan Forbes was born on July 22, 1926 in Stratford, London, England as John Theobald Clarke.
-He was an actor and writer, known for The Guns of Navarone (1961), Seance on a Wet Afternoon (1964) and The Whisperers (1967).
+He was an actor, writer, and director, known for The Guns of Navarone (1961), The Whisperers (1967) and Seance on a Wet Afternoon (1964).
 He was married to Nanette Newman and Constance Smith.
-He died on May 8, 2013 ...
+He died on ...

 Writer | Cat People